Buying And Selling Businesses - David Barnett

-Most business owners simply don’t sell their businesses to get immediate cash.
-As something that would otherwise earn a constant income for them, businesses are only sold when necessary.
-How do you then navigate around the market of buying and selling an unimpaired and lucrative business?
+David Barnett: Most business owners don’t sell their businesses to get immediate cash.
+As something that would earn a constant income for them, businesses are only sold when necessary.
+How do you then navigate around the market of buying and selling unimpaired and lucrative business assets?

-In this episode, David Barnett talks about his insights on buying and selling businesses.
-As a business broker himself, he discusses his experiences with clients that either want to buy a business but shouldn't or not want to sell a business but should.
-He also provides business advice for entrepreneurs that are struggling to get on a certain level of success and profitability.
+In this episode, David Barnett talks about his insights on buying and selling a business online.
+As a business broker himself, he discusses his experiences with clients who want to buy a business but shouldn't.
+He provides business advice for managers struggling to get on a certain level of success.
 Join us and learn more about the dos and don'ts of buying and selling businesses.

 • He did not learn much entrepreneurship from his parents

-• David has always been business-minded as a teenager
+• David has been business-minded as a teenager.
+He learned about financial statements at a young age.

 • He studied business in university but didn’t see entrepreneurship.